MoseleyBioinformaticsLab/md_harmonize/_sources/guide.rst.txt

 Description
 ~~~~~~~~~~~

-MDH was created to harmonize compounds and reactions in the public metabolic databases.
+md_harmonize was created to harmonize compounds and reactions in the public metabolic databases.
 It is a command line tool
 directly supporting harmonization of KEGG, MetaCyc, and HMDB, but has an API for expanding to other metabolic databases.

 Installation
 ~~~~~~~~~~~~

-The MDH package runs under Python 3.7+.
+The md_harmonize package runs under Python 3.7+.
 Use pip_ to install.

 Install on Linux, Mac OS X
 --------------------------

 .. code:: bash

-   python3 -m pip install MDH
+   python3 -m pip install md-harmonize

 Get the source code